Meet Neil Patel, MD, Neurologist, Brain Injury Specialist at Neura Health

 What advocacy groups do you feel passionately about?

-No, I'm pretty passionate about concussion and brain injury.
-So there's a lot of different groups that kind of help as an advocate for brain injury and.
-They're loved ones.
-And also specifically concussion as well, gone from youth athletes all the way up to retired athletes.
+I'm pretty passionate about concussion and brain injury.
+There's a lot of different groups that kind of help as an advocate for brain injury and their loved ones.
+And also specifically concussion as well, going from youth athletes all the way up to retired athletes.

 Why should patients connect with advocacy organizations?

 It's important because most patients don't know all the resources that they have available to them.
-So these groups can be very helpful in giving different ideas and different references to resources that patients can have in their community.
+These groups can be very helpful in giving different ideas and different references to resources that patients can have in their community.

 What advice would you give to patients who experienced a concussion, never received treatment, and are still experiencing symptoms?

 I guess it depends on what's going on.
-Certain concussions and a small percentage of people can take a long time to heal, but we know that the brain is pretty resilient, and we can focus therapies at any point in time trying to get you back to normal.
+Certain concussions in a small percentage of people can take a long time to heal, but we know that the brain is pretty resilient and we can focus therapies at any point in time, trying to get you back to normal.

 What key concussion facts do you wish patients knew?

-Yeah, I think early recognition of brain injury is pretty important.
-Nowadays, we kind of focus on early rest and for a day or two and then actually gradually getting back into your routine with exercise and cognitive exercises as well to kind of help ramp you back into normal life.
+I think early recognition of brain injury is pretty important.
+Nowadays, we focus on early rest and for a day or two, and then actually gradually getting back into your routine with exercise and cognitive exercises as well to help ramp you back into normal life.

 How did your family's medical tradition begin?